XDC-Community/docs/get-started/dev-environment/remix.md

 Also make sure you have enough testnet tokens to deploy to cover network fees, you may request at this [Faucet](https://faucet.apothem.network/)

-You may notice that you are on the Aphothem Tesnet by checking the
+You may notice that you are on the Apothem Tesnet by checking the

 <code>chainid: 51</code> below the custom network select panel
 ![xdpay1](https://user-images.githubusercontent.com/41552663/194467308-139230d5-2ae5-483e-ad97-ec3f0b2e909f.png)